|Cultivating sanctuary in nature, environmental stewardship and the legacy of southern horticulture.|

-To schedule a visit, please call the Wing Haven Office at 704/331-0664 extension 103.
-Tours are normally available for groups of 10 or more on Monday through Thursday mornings at 9:30 and 10:00 am.
-Depending on the time of year, we may be able to accommodate your group at other times.
-Tours for the spring months should be scheduled well in advance.
+To schedule a visit, please call 704-331-0664 ext.
+103. Tours for the spring months should be scheduled well in advance.
 Guided tours for youngsters are $4 per person with a $40 minimum per group.
 (Visits that include journals or other materials are $5 per student.)

 NOTE: Please see curriculum-based information available from the garden on the right.

 Wing Haven is happy to assist Charlotte-area schools interested in creating outdoor classrooms, wildlife habitats, and gardens on school grounds.
 The following two programs also provide excellent guidance.
-For more information, contact Wing Haven’s Cate Wittmack at 704-331-0664 extension 103.
+For more information, contact Jill Goodrich at 704-331-0664 ext.
+103.

 Cornell Lab of Ornithology’s Classroom